 The staff group said relations among staff were good and noted a diverse workforce reflecting the wider population.
-The Staff Care team was rated as ‘very good’, as were staff wellbeing days.
+The Staff Care team was rated as ‘very good’, as were staff well-being days.
 They liked the ongoing post-graduation training in the use of authority for newer staff, by more experienced staff, and said it helped with relationships as well as building skills and confidence.
-The described the jail as ‘safer now’, with less drugs, and praised suicide prevention.
+They described the jail as ‘safer now’, with less drugs, and praised suicide prevention.
 They called staff-prisoner relations ‘humane’ and praised the peer mentors, with the PIDs, VR and Induction reps in particular getting a thumbs up.
 They highlighted how using the prison’s own transportation instead of taxis for escorts had saved both time and money.

 Managers felt familiarisation visits for potential applicants, as well as two dedicated mentors, a buddies scheme, ‘practice support’ provided by HR, an extra training week, and ‘use of authority’ sessions for Prison Officer Entry Level Training – generally used to describe Officers under training and recent graduates had contributed to high retention and helped develop new staff’s The skills required by a Prison Officer to perform their role, in particular regarding the management and care of prisoners.
 They praised family support, including homework clubs, family days and extended visits, a private room for fathers with young children, and Charity supporting prisoners to record a bedtime story to send out to their children www.storybookdads.org.uk.
 They had positive words, too, for the Prisoner Council and the Charity focused on training and employment of ex-offenders. www.bouncebackproject.com charity who helped prisoners get their Construction Skills Certification Scheme – for construction industry workers www.cscs.uk.com card and supported them in finding work on release.